treasa-murphy/a-plus-presentation-feedback-tool/README.md

 ## Typical Workflow

-1. User records or uploads an audio sample of a presentation.
+1. User uploads an audio sample of a presentation.
 2. The tool processes the audio, extracts relevant features, and generates a transcript.
 3. Heuristics evaluate the delivery and produce targeted feedback.
 4. Users receive visual and textual summaries, including suggestions for improvement.
-5. Users may re-record the passage to assess progress over time.
+5. Users may re-record and re-upload the passage to assess progress over time.

 ---